Covid-19 and Other Free Legal Advice Lines

 Idaho Legal Aid Services, Inc. offers legal advice lines for eligible Idahoans in the following areas: Covid-19; Domestic Violence; Senior; and Housing.
 Please read the information below to learn more.

 Covid-19 Legal Advice Line.
 Our attorneys can provide free legal advice regarding Covid-19-related legal issues, such as unemployment and other public benefits, housing (including evictions), utility delinquencies, health care issues, and other legal problems related to the coronavirus pandemic.
-If you have non-legal questions regarding Covid-19, please call the Idaho Department of Health and Welfare’s COVID-19 Hotline at: 1-888-330-3610.
+If you have non-legal questions regarding Covid-19, contact your local health district for information.
+If you are in crisis, contact the State of Idaho's Office of Emergency Management Help Line at 1-866-947-5186 or review the information on the Idaho Strong website: https://ioem.idaho.gov/covidhelpnow/.

 Senior Legal Advice Line.
 If you are a senior (age 60 or older) and you need help with a civil legal problem, you have a question you think a lawyer should answer, or you have been sued and don’t know where to turn, call our Senior Legal Advice Line.